Aegina: Byzantine period

 Aegina belonged to the East Roman (Byzantine) Empire after the division of the Roman Empire in 395.
-It remained Eastern Roman during the period of crisis of the 7th–8th centuries, when most of the Balkans and the Greek mainland were overrun by Slavic invasions.
+It remained Eastern Roman during the period of crisis of the 7th–8th centuries, when most of the Balkans and parts of the Greek mainland were overrun by Slavic invasions.
 Indeed, according to the Chronicle of Monemvasia, the island served as a refuge for the Corinthians fleeing these incursions.
 The island flourished during the early 9th century, as evidenced by church construction activity, but suffered greatly from Arab raids originating from Crete.
-Various hagiographies record a large-scale raid c.
+Various hagiographies, such as those of Athanasia of Aegina or Theodora of Thessalonica, record a large-scale raid c.
 830, that resulted in the flight of much of the population to the Greek mainland.
-During that time, some of the population sought refuge in the island's hinterland, establishing the settlement of Palaia Chora.
+During that time, some of the population sought refuge in the island's hinterland, establishing the settlement of Paliachora.

 According to the 12th-century bishop of Athens, Michael Choniates, by his time the island had become a base for pirates.
 This is corroborated by Benedict of Peterborough's graphic account of Greece, as it was in 1191; he states that many of the islands were uninhabited for fear of pirates and that Aegina, along with Salamis and Makronisos, were their strongholds.